CHEETAH: An Ultra-Fast, Approximation-Free, and Privacy-Preserved Neural Network Framework based on Joint Obscure Linear and Nonlinear Computations: System and Threat Models

 The run-time complexities of Add and Mult are significantly lower than Perm.
 From our experiments, one Perm is 56 times slower than one Add and 34 times slower than one Mult.
 This observation motivates the design of CHEETAH, which completely eliminates permutations in convolution and dot product transformations, thus substantially reducing the overall computation time.

 It is worth pointing out that neural networks always deal with floating point numbers while the PHE is in the integer domain.
 Specifically, neural networks typically use real number arithmetic, not modular arithmetic.
-On the other hand, direct increasing plaintext modulus in PHE increases noise budget consumption, and also decreases the initial noise budget, which causes limited Homomorphic operations. our implementation adopts the highly efficient encoding for BFV in Microsoft SEAL library \cite{sealcrypto} to establish a mapping from real numbers in neural network to plaintext elements in PHE.
+On the other hand, direct increasing plaintext modulus in PHE increases noise budget consumption, and also decreases the initial noise budget, which causes limited Homomorphic operations.
+As for the original floating point numbers in neural networks, they are firstly quantized into 8-bit signed integers with fix-point encoding.
+As for the transformation from fix-point number to integer, our implementation adopts the highly efficient encoding for BFV in Microsoft SEAL library \cite{sealcrypto} to establish a mapping from real numbers in neural network to plaintext elements in PHE.
 This makes real number arithmetic workable in PHE without data overflow.
 Thereafter, our design is described in floating point domain with real number input.

 \emph{(2) Secret Sharing}.
 In the secret sharing protocol, a value is shared between two parties, such that combining the two secrets yields the true value \cite{riazi2018chameleon}.
 In order to additively share a secret $m$, a random number, $s$, is selected and two shares are created as $\langle{m}\rangle_0=s$ and $\langle{m}\rangle_1=m-s$.
 Here, $m$ can be either plaintext or ciphertext.
 A party that wants to share a secret sends one of the shares to the other party.
 To reconstruct the secret, one needs to only add two shares $m=\langle{m}\rangle_0+\langle{m}\rangle_1$.